monicabrassilva/spryker.github.io/docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api/dynamic-data-exchange-api-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the configured data in the database has been added to the `spy_glossary` table.
+Make sure that the configured in the database has been added to the `spy_glossary` table.

 {% endinfo_block %}